OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Microsoft Windows Server 2019
 * Microsoft Windows Server 2016

-For these Operating System versions, OutSystems only supports Windows and macOS editions that are supported by [Microsoft](https://support.microsoft.com/en-us/lifecycle/search) and Apple respectively.
+ OutSystems only supports Windows and macOS editions that are supported by [Microsoft](https://support.microsoft.com/en-us/lifecycle/search) and Apple respectively.

-#### Required Software
+#### Required software

+* Google Chrome version 54 or later
-* To perform client-side debugging in Service Studio using a desktop browser:
+:   To perform client-side debugging in Service Studio using a  desktop browser
-    Google Chrome version 54 or later.
+* Android device drivers

-* To perform client-side debugging on an Android mobile device:
-    Android device drivers, if the device is not recognized automatically.
+:   To perform client-side debugging on an Android mobile device if the device is not recognized automatically
+* iTunes 12.1.3 or later

-* To perform client-side debugging on an iOS mobile device: iTunes 12.1.3 or later.
+:   To perform client-side debugging on an iOS mobile device

 ### Integration Studio

-Installation requirements are as follows.
+The installation requirements for Integration Studio are as follows:

 #### Hardware (minimum requirements)